paritytech/txwrapper-core/CHAIN_BUILDER.md

 /**
  * Get a type registry for networks that txwrapper-foo supports.
  *
- * @param GetRegistryOptions specName, chainName, specVersion, and metadataRpc of the current runtime */ export function getRegistry({
+ * @param GetRegistryOptions specName, chainName, specVersion, and metadataRpc of the current runtime.
+ * It also allows you to pass in a `asCallsOnlyArg` boolean.
+This gives you the options to reduce
+ * the size of the metadata passed in to only include the calls.
+This will overall reduce the size of the
+ * unsigned transaction.
+ */
+export function getRegistry({
   specName,